Stuart Semple: Curatorial projects

-Curatorial projects

 In 2007, Semple co-curated and featured in The Black Market at the Anna Kustera Gallery in New York with Ju$t Another Rich Kid.
-The show explored contemporary consumerism and featured artists including Cory Ingram and Ellis Scott.

 He curated Mash-Ups: Post Pop Fragments and Détournements with Nicky Carvell at the Kowalsky Gallery (DACS), London, in 2008, and later produced London Loves the Way Things Fall Apart (2009) and This Is England (2011) for Galleria AUS18, Milan.

 In 2010, Semple curated This Is England at The Aubin Gallery (which he directed in association with Aubin & Wills and Shoreditch House), featuring Sarah Maple, Nicky Carvell, David Hancock and Richard Galloway.
 The exhibition later toured to Milan.

-That same year, Semple presented Bazooka at The Aubin Gallery as part of Neville Brody’s Anti Design Festival, marking the first UK exhibition by the French collective Bazooka.
+That same year, Semple presented Bazooka at The Aubin Gallery as part of Neville Brody's Anti Design Festival, marking the first UK exhibition by the French collective Bazooka.

 In 2011, he curated the large-scale exhibition Mindful in the Old Vic Tunnels, featuring works by Tracey Emin, Jake and Dinos Chapman, Mona Hatoum, Mat Collishaw, Sebastian Horsley, Sarah Lucas, Barney Bubbles, Liliane Lijn, Tessa Farmer and Semple.
 The exhibition coincided with a gala dinner at the Imperial War Museum hosted by Stephen Fry and Melvyn Bragg to raise funds for the Mind Creative Therapies Fund.

-During the COVID-19 pandemic, Semple co-founded VOMA (Virtual Online Museum of Art) with curator Lee Cavaliere, creating one of the first purpose-built, fully interactive 3D museums hosting curated exhibitions by international artists in a virtual environment.
+During the COVID-19 pandemic, Semple co-founded VOMA with curator Lee Cavaliere (see VOMA above).